 Siri, Alexa, Cortana.
 Our virtual assistants are all young women.
 Regardless of their creator, they share the same traits: they are polite, patient, obedient, and submissive.
-Why they were designed to be this way?
+Why were they designed to be this way?
 Perhaps the overrepresentation of men in the tech world has something to do with it.

 The voices of Siri, Alexa, Cortana and Google Assistant are female by default in most languages and three of them have female names.
 Siri means “beautiful woman who leads you to victory” in Old Norse.
 Cortana is named after a naked, female AI character from the Halo science fiction series.
 Only Siri and Google Assistant have male voices available.